professorf/ArcadeSimplex/paper.md

 This is teaching code.
 The goal is not _efficient_ code, per se, but _easy-to-understand_ code.
 All game pieces are based on simple polygons, but it is easy to replace them with more sophisticated models.
 The use of polygons, however, allows game programmers to focus on learning the basics of the code, rather than being distracted by model code.

-The master contains the base code.
+The master branch contains the base code.
 Each branch is a variation that builds functionality on top of the base code.

 There are 9 branches: